We'd love to hear from you!

 I booked your cabin through Craigslist.
 Did I get scammed?

-We have never listed any of our cabins on Craigslist, eBay, or any other non-hospitality channels.
+We have never listed our cabin on Craigslist, eBay, or any other non-hospitality channels.
 The only places where you can legitimately book a stay with us are this website, Airbnb or VRBO.
 Any listings elsewhere are most definitely scams.

 What is your cancellation and refund policy?